yg-margo/yg-margo/README.md

 ### Hi there 👋

-I'm third year CS student at ITMO University.
+I'm forth year CS student at ITMO University.